OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6104.rst

 - `Fix HA in case of wrong SQL query <https://github.com/OpenNebula/one/issues/7025>`__.

 The following issues have been solved in the Sunstone Web UI:

+- `Fix ability to add and remove existing users to existing groups and change main group from an user <https://github.com/OpenNebula/one/issues/6980/>`__.
+In order to add, remove or change main group from and user, please see **Changes in Configuration Files** section below.
+- `Fix image upload not working <https://github.com/OpenNebula/one/issues/6426/>`__.
+- `Fix Sunstone has issues with Disk IDs when updating boot order <https://github.com/OpenNebula/one/issues/7014/>`__.

 Security Advisory: VLAN Trunking Exposure via VLAN_TAGGED_ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^